 In the mid-1930s the 2nd Lord Faringdon laid out the series of tree-lined allées which radiate from the arch in the East Pavilion.
-His nephew, the present Lord Faringdon, has created a series of small cicular gardens linking these allées, and has added pieces of contemporary sculpture as eye catchers.
-He has also transformed the former eighteenth century walled Kitchen Gardens into a beautifully structured formal garden with statues of the Four Seasons by Frank Forster.
+His nephew, the present Lord Faringdon, has created a series of small circular gardens linking these allées, and has added pieces of contemporary sculpture as eye-catchers.
+He has also transformed the nineteenth century walled Kitchen Gardens into a beautifully structured floral garden with sculptures dedicated to the Four Seasons.

 Coach Parking: Up to two coaches.
 Groups must book in advance.

 Length of Visit: 3 hours